Elreen Ando: Career

 Ando participated at the 2020 Asian Weightlifting Championships in Tashkent, Uzbekistan where she clinched three medals: bronze in snatch, silver in the clean and jerk, and another silver for the overall lift.

-Ando competed in the -64 kg women's weightlifting event of the 2020 Summer Olympics.
+Ando competed in the –64 kg women's weightlifting event of the 2020 Summer Olympics.
 She qualified through the Absolute Continental Ranking.
 She placed seventh overall, but set new personal bests in the process.

+On April 3, 2024, Ando qualified for the 2024 Summer Olympics in Paris after garnering enough Olympic qualifying ranking following the conclusion of the IWF World Cup in Thailand.
+She qualified for the –59 kg class event at the expense of Filipino Olympic gold medalist Hidilyn Diaz.
+She finished in 6th place with a total result of 230 kg.